Are you tired of squeezing your home office into a bedroom, kitchen, or inappropriate room?

 The type of prefab ADU and home models you choose will have a big impact on the overall cost.

-Prefab homes come in many different styles and sizes, ranging from small studio apartments to larger units.
+Prefab homes come in many styles and sizes, ranging from small studio apartments to larger units.

 Location (and thus the cost of labor in that area), building materials, design complexity, interior finishes, extra features like decks or porches, permits required by local authorities, etc. all play a role in determining final costs.